 Example.
-The income tax liability of a civilian employee of the United States who died in 2004 because of wounds incurred while a U.S. employee in a terrorist attack that occurred in 1989 will be forgiven for 2004 and for all prior tax years in the period 1988-2003.
+The income tax liability of a civilian employee of the United States who died in 2006 because of wounds incurred while a U.S. employee in a terrorist attack that occurred in 1998 will be forgiven for 2006 and for all prior tax years in the period 1997 through 2005.
 Refunds are allowed for the tax years for which the period for filing a claim for refund has not ended, as discussed later.